What’s an Apple Pickle?

 In this world there are two types of people, pickle lovers and pickle haters.
 Until a few years ago, I fell into the hater category.
 So, what changed my mind and my palette?
 I was served pickled cranberries on a salad during the holidays.
-That burst of tart and tangy flavor was a total game changer for me and I’ve been hooked on exploring pickles ever since.
+That burst of tart and tangy flavor was a total game changer for me.
+I’ve been hooked on exploring pickles ever since.

 Not sure what pickling spices are?
-Most well-stocked grocery stores sell pre-made pickling spices which contain a blend of yellow and brown mustard seeds, allspice, cinnamon, bay leaves, dill seed, cloves, ginger, black peppercorns, star anise, coriander, juniper, mace, cardamom and crushed red pepper.
+Most well-stocked grocery stores sell pre-made pickling spices, which contain a blend of yellow and brown mustard seeds, allspice, cinnamon, bay leaves, dill seed, cloves, ginger, black peppercorns, star anise, coriander, juniper, mace, cardamom and crushed red pepper.

 - Add a few cinnamon sticks and star anise pods to the bowl and allow the pickles and brine to come to room temperature.
 Since apple slices float, you will need to create a weight of some kind to make sure they stay submerged.
-I did this by placing a smaller bowl inside of the large bowl and then covering the whole thing with plastic wrap.
+Try placing a smaller bowl inside the large bowl and covering the whole thing with plastic wrap.

-4. Once everything is cooled, transfer the apple slices to a pickling jar along with the star anise pods and cinnamon sticks, pouring the brine into the jar.
+- Once everything is cooled, transfer the apple slices, star anise pods and cinnamon sticks by pouring the brine into a pickling jar.
 Your brine will now be a gorgeous shade of pink from the peel of the Pink Lady apples!

 - At this point, you will have a bit of leftover brine.
 Feel free to discard it or get really creative and make cocktails or drinking vinegars with it.